nielsengoncalves/event-sourcing-framework/README.md

-# Event Store connector for  :ocean:RealWave:ocean:
+# Event Sourcing Framework

-This is a lib to work with [Event Store](http://docs.geteventstore.com/).
-It's meant to facilitate integration...we hope at least!!!
+This is a fremework meant to ease an [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) implementation on the JVM.
+Initially we provide event persistence and subscription with [Event Store](http://docs.geteventstore.com/) and [EventStore.JVM](https://github.com/EventStore/EventStore.JVM).

-## Setups
+## EventStore.JVM setup

+### Logs
-first of all if you do want logging you should at a lot of places remove you **log4j** implementations autowired dependencies like **logback-classic** and add the appropriate log implementation
+If you do want logging you should use **log4j**.
+That means you need to exclude dependencies like **logback-classic** (if you ar using spring-boot-starter for example), and add the appropriate log implementation:
 ```xml
 <dependency>
     <groupId>org.springframework.boot</groupId>